bnpannell/MEIS_Methodology/README.md

       - "10"

 ##### Location Variables
-The API can handle a list of countries or a list of states within one country or a list of counties within one country and state etc.
+The API can handle a list of countries or a list of states within one country, or a list of counties within one country and state, etc.
-Counties and districts are mutually exclusive filters- you must pick one or the other.
-If you wish to aggregate data by both, it will require several separate API queries to get data of interest.
+Counties and districts are mutually exclusive filters - you must pick one or the other.
+If you wish to aggregate data by both, it will require several separate API queries to get the data of interest.

 - recipient_locations_country:
   - Accepted Values: